rticau/ScreenCapLibrary/README.rst

 ScreenCapLibrary has the following extra features:
     - Taking screenshots in PNG, JPG/JPEG, GIF and WebP formats
+    - Video capture in WebM format, embeddable in log files
     - Adjusting the compression/quality of the screenshots
     - Support for GIFs
     - Taking multiple screenshots in a given amount of time